samsonasik/data-cleansing-filter-system/docs/testing.md

 Testing
 =======

-On very first run, you need to create database, migration, and db seed for testing purpose with set `.env.testing` file from `.env.example.testing`:
+On very first run, you need to create database, and migration for testing purpose with set `.env.testing` file from `.env.example.testing`:

 ```bash
 cp .env.example.testing .env.testing